-A study of the instruments and techniques commonly used in science laboratories.
+This is a study of the instruments and techniques commonly used in science laboratories.
 Instrumentation and techniques to be studied include but are not limited to: spectroscopy, chromatography, electrophoresis, pH determination, DNA biotechnology, solution preparation, and data collection with remote sensing equipment and techniques.
 Prerequisite: A grade of "C" or better in a 200-level biology or chemistry course.